istio/istio.io/content/en/blog/2019/multicluster-version-routing/index.md

 can, more-or-less transparently, be part of a mesh where the services are running in more than one cluster, i.e., in a
 [multicluster deployment](/docs/concepts/deployment-models/#multiple-clusters).
-The simplest way to setup a multicluster mesh, because it has no special networking requirements, is using a replicated
+The simplest way to set up a multicluster mesh, because it has no special networking requirements, is using a replicated
 [control plane model](/docs/concepts/deployment-models/#control-plane-models).
 In this configuration, each Kubernetes cluster contributing to the mesh has its own control plane,